Need to contact us?

 The Georgia Department of Veterans Service does not maintain a list of all veterans living in Georgia.
 While we do maintain lists of veterans receiving services or assistance, that information is confidential and is not available to the public.

-Lists of all veteran casualties with a home of record in Georgia are currently being developed.
-Anyone interested in using these lists will be able to search for information on past veterans by what conflict they served in, the county of the home of record, and year of death.
-When these lists are completed, they will become available on the GDVS website.
+Lists of all veteran casualties with a Home of Record in Georgia are currently being developed.
+Anyone interested in using these lists will be able to search for information on past veterans by what conflict they served in, the county of the Home of Record, and year of death.
+When these lists are completed, they will become available under the History tab of our website.

 The Georgia Department of Labor offers assistance to job-seeking veterans and their families.
 Job search workshops, résumé and cover letter assistance, and resources for transitioning into the civilian workforce are a few of the services that veterans are eligible for.
 Find more information at the Georgia Department of Labor's Veteran Assistance topic at http://www.dol.state.ga.us/js/find_vet_info.htm.